Default Ambiguity: Finding the Best Solution to the Clearing Problem: Different model variants

-Also note that this alternative branching gadget becomes significantly simpler for the case of $\beta<1$.
-In this case, the only valid solutions to the subsystem consisting of $v_0$ and $v_0'$ are $(0,0)$ and $(1,1)$.
-Thus $v_0$ itself can already represent the binary choice, and attaching the cutoff gadgets becomes unnecessary.
+Also note that our alternative branching gadget becomes significantly simpler for the case of $\beta<1$.
+In this case, the only valid solutions to the subsystem consisting of $v_0$ and $v_0'$ are $(0,0)$ and $(1,1)$, so $v_0$ itself can already represent the binary choice without the cutoff gadgets.